The Cavender-Farris-Neyman Model with a Molecular Clock: The CFN-MC Model

-for all $(i_1, \dots, i_n) \in \Z_2^n$.
 The following theorem, independently discovered by Evans and Speed in \cite{evans1993} and Hendy and Penny in \cite{hendy1993}, describes the monomial parametrization obtained from the discrete Fourier transform.
 A detailed account can also be found in Chapter 15 of \cite{sullivant2018}.

-\begin{thm} Let $p(g_1, \dots, g_n)$ be the polynomial describing the probability of observing states $(g_1, \dots, g_n) \in G^n$ at the leaves of phylogenetic tree $T$ under a group-based model with root distribution $\pi$.
-For each edge $e$, let $f^e$ denote the function guaranteed to exist for each edge by definition of a group based model.
+\begin{thm} Let $p(g_1, \dots, g_n)$ be the polynomial describing the probability of observing states $(g_1, \dots, g_n) \in G^n$ at the leaves of phylogenetic tree $T$ under a group-based model.
+Denote by $\pi$ the distribution of states at the root of the tree.
+Let $f^e: G \rightarrow \R$ denote the function associated to edge $e$ by the definition of a group based model.
 Then the Fourier transform of $p$ is

 where $\lambda(e)$ is the set of all leaves that are descended from edge $e$. \end{thm}